-Growing your own herbs indoors is a great way to add flavor to your cooking and save money at the same time.
+Growing herbs indoors is a great way to add flavor to your cooking and save money at the same time.

-In this article I’ve listed the 9 best herbs to grow indoors and some handy tips for creating an indoor herb garden.
+In this article I’ve listed 9 of the best herbs to grow indoors and some handy tips for creating an indoor herb garden.

 This post about growing herbs indoors contains affiliate links.
 Please read the disclosure for more info.

 9 BEST HERBS TO GROW INDOORS

 Basil is a popular herb, particularly in Italian cuisine.
 It pairs well with tomatoes and can be used in pasta sauces and pesto.

 Basil loves warmth and bright light, so it will grow well indoors on a kitchen windowsill.

 To ensure a steady supply of Basil, plant a new batch of seeds every few weeks.

 Basil can also be propagated from a cutting placed in a glass of water.